Does a Higher Degree and Higher Cost of Leverage Worsen Corporate Environmental Performance?

 The exploration of the effects of the cost of debt and capital structure (namely the degree of leverage) on the environmental pillar (EP) score starts with the following functional relationship:

-Where, EP is the environment pillar score, \alpha denotes constant, COD is the cost of debt, CS stands for capital structure, X denotes control variables, k indicates the number of X vector, and \epsilon is the error term.
+Where, is the environment pillar score, denotes constant, is the cost of debt, stands for capital structure, denotes control variables, indicates the number of vector, and is the error term.
 The intention is to examine the effects of the costs of long-term and short-term debt separately.
-Therefore, equation (1) can be expanded as follows by breaking down the cost of debt into the cost of short-term debt (COSTD) and the cost of long-term debt (COLTD):
+Therefore, equation (1) can be expanded as follows by breaking down the cost of debt into the cost of short-term debt and the cost of long-term debt ):

 From the literature and available data, it is possible to identify a set of control variables.
 These are firm size, business growth, market risk, age and experience, profitability, capital investment, and cash flow.
 To operationalize equations (1) and (2), capital structure is captured by debt-equity ratio (DEQ), firm size by total assets (TA), business growth by revenue growth (GR) market risk by firm beta (Beta), age and experience by age of business (Age), profitability by return on assets (ROA), capital investment by annual capital expenditure (CAPEX), and cash flow by operating cash flow (OCF).
 Therefore, equations (1) and (2) can be expanded as follows for final estimations: